History of Protestantism: Overview

 One of the early Reformers was John Wycliffe, an English theologian and early proponent of reform in the 14th century.
 His followers, known as Lollards, spread throughout England but soon were persecuted by both leaders in the Roman Catholic Church and government officials.
 Wycliffe influenced Jan Hus, a Czech priest from Prague.
 After Hus was burned at the stake for heresy, his followers dominated the Kingdom of Bohemia, later spreading to Silesia and Moravia.
-Some of his followers waged the Hussite Wars, with the Utraquist faction eventually defeating the papal backed forces and gaining recognition for their Rite, similar to how the Eastern Rite Catholics today mutually recognize the Roman Rite Catholics of the Latin Church.
-Another similar group were the Waldensians.
+Some of his followers waged the Hussite Wars, with the Utraquist faction eventually defeating the papal backed forces.

 Both Wycliffe and Hus preached against indulgences.
-Hus wrote his Six Errors, fixed to the door of his church, in which he criticized corruption of the clergy and touched on other topics which under the later Luther became the key to Reformation.
+Hus wrote his Six Errors, fixed to the door of his church, in which he criticized corruption of the clergy and touched on other topics which under the later Luther became the key to the Reformation.
 After the Battle of White Mountain, persecuted Hussites established minor churches such as the Unity of the Brethren (and its international branch Moravian Church).

-Those early reformers influenced German monk Martin Luther, who spread the Protestant Reformation.
+Those early reformers influenced German friar Martin Luther, who spread the Protestant Reformation.
 Originally, Luther intended to reform the Roman Catholic Church rather than break it up.
 Reformation in Germany diversified quickly as did the earlier Hussites in Bohemian Crown, and other reform impulses arose independently of Luther.
 The spread of Gutenberg's printing press provided the means for the rapid dissemination of religious materials in local languages.
-Similar to his predecessors, Martin Luther wrote Ninety-Five Theses on the sale of indulgences in 1517.
+Similar to his predecessors, Martin Luther wrote the Ninety-five Theses on the sale of indulgences in 1517.
 Soon, the Reformed tradition began in Switzerland under the leadership of Huldrych Zwingli in 1519.
 The Reformation evolved into a large debate involving theologians throughout most of Europe.
 The political separation of the Church of England from Rome under Henry VIII brought England alongside this movement.
 The work and writings of John Calvin helped establish a loose consensus among various groups in Switzerland, Scotland, the Netherlands, Hungary, Germany and elsewhere.
 Calvinism within the Reformed tradition separated into specific subgroups like the Continental Reformed, Presbyterianism, Congregationalism and a variety of English Dissenters, including the Puritans.
 Other important movements that emerged during the Reformation include Anabaptism, Arminianism, the Baptist movement and Unitarianism.